Cuban opposition group Ladies in White collect prize

 But in Havana, the Cuban Deputy Foreign Minister, Abelardo Moreno, suggested that other Cubans were more worthy of the award.

-"I ask myself, would it not be worth giving prizes to the work of Cuban doctors in Haiti, for example?" he said.'No change'
+"I ask myself, would it not be worth giving prizes to the work of Cuban doctors in Haiti, for example?" he said.

 The Ladies in White was founded by the wives, sisters and friends of 75 jailed Cuban activists, who were rounded up and sentenced to long prison terms in 2003 as part of a crackdown on the opposition movement.

 Dressed in white, the women march in silence in the Cuban capital, Havana, every Sunday, defying Cuba's ban on organised opposition and street demonstrations.

 They are routinely detained and their protests broken up, but they say their protests have yielded results.
 All 75 prisoners they campaigned for have been released.

 The Ladies continue their protest, now demanding that the convictions of the 75 be officially overturned.